HEnquist/camilladsp/README.md

 * `target_level` & `adjust_period` (optional)
-  For the special case where the capture device is an Alsa Loopback device, and the playback device another Alsa device, there is a funtion to synchronize the Loopback device to the playback device.
+  For the special case where the capture device is an Alsa Loopback device, and the playback device another Alsa device, there is a function to synchronize the Loopback device to the playback device.
   This avoids the problems of buffer underruns or slowly increasing delay.
   This function requires the parameter `target_level` to be set.